 upload youtube perlWe have been downloading and converting YouTube videos but have not looked at how to upload them.

-I will teach you how to upload YouTube videos via a command line.
-To find out how a video is being uploaded we will need just Firefox browser (
+In this post I'll teach you how to upload YouTube videos via the command line.
+To find out how a video is uploaded we will need just the Firefox browser.

 Here is a typical scenario when you would want to automatically upload your videos to YouTube.
 Suppose you were using some other video sharing site and had already uploaded like 100 of your videos there.
-To get more popular on the net you’d also want to get your videos on YouTube, right?
-Doing it manually is a boring and tedious job, you want a program to do it for you while you sit back and relax.
+To get more popular on the net you'd also want to get your videos on YouTube, right?
+Doing it manually is a boring and tedious job, you want a program to do it for you while you produce new content.

 Finding the YouTube Upload Form’s Elements